am282000/portfolio/README.md

 ## Welcome to my Portfolio

 This is my personal portfolio website .
-It simply depicts all about me who am I ,my qualification, my skills & my projects .
+It simply depicts all about me who I am, my qualification, my skills, training and certifications & my projects .

 This website is made with the use of following technology :
 - HTML